Who Is Visiting My Site blog header image

 Heatmaps show what site visitors do on your site

-Here's an example of what they look like
+Here's an example of what they look like:

 Hotjar business page

-However, unlike Leadfeeder, they don't usually use IP tracking to tell you what companies are on your site.
-There are a few other issues with heat maps.
-For example, most websites use responsive design, which adjusts the display of your website to fit whatever devices are used to view it.
+There are a few other limitations to using heat maps alone.
+For example, 90% of websites today use responsive design, which adjusts the display of your website to fit the device used to view it.

 Also, heatmaps don't provide quantitative interaction data, making it hard to convert those blobs on a screen into actionable business data.
 For example, the heat map for your site with 1,000 visitors can look the same as when you have 10,000 visitors — but the volume might have very different implications.